ICT-Infer/timelog/README.md

 ## Supported platforms

-`tl` is currently being developed on OpenBSD 5.4 i386.
+`tl` is being developed on OpenBSD/i386.

 ## Compiling